From Spotlight: More Safe, Less Sorry

 A beige wall with framed thermostat and other paintings

-To ensure your family will be able to feel their toes all winter, schedule early in the month for your heating unit to be serviced.
+To help your family feel their toes all winter, schedule early in the month for your heating unit to be serviced.
 As temperatures drop, service companies get busier.

 Whether you hire your heating company's technician or a contractor to do it, they'll clean soot and corrosion from the combustion chamber, replace filters, and check the whole system for leaks, clogs, and damage.
 Nothing pairs with a pending blizzard better than the assurance that you'll be weathering the storm with warm air piping through the vents and cocoa in hand.